feelpp/feelpp-book/GLOSSARY.md

 Free-function to define integral expressions entering the definition of integrals, linear and bi-linear forms.

 # project

 Free-function to project an expression $$e$$ over a nodal function space $$X_h$$.
 It would typically return the interpolant $$\Pi_h e \in X_h$$ of the expression in the function space.

+# mean

+Free-function to compute the average value of a function.

 # normL2